-Finished Goods and Factory Stocks and Supplies Inventories - Weighted Average Method.
+Finished Goods - Weighted Average Method.
 All costs directly attributable to acquisition such as the purchase price, import duties and other taxes that are not subsequently recoverable from taxing authorities are included as part of costs of these inventories.
 Included also are the costs of direct materials, labor and manufacturing overhead.

-NRV of finished goods is based on the estimated selling price in the ordinary course of business, less the estimated costs necessary to make the sale.
+NRV of finished goods is based on the estimated selling price in the ordinary course of business, less the cost of marketing and distribution.
 NRV of raw materials and supplies is the current replacement cost.